CarolineSanyaolu/Sales-data-/README.md

 ## Conclusion

 The stakeholders of this company need to do further analysis to improve performance as early as possible to avoid further loss.

+## Further Analysis

+I was given some more tasks on the dataset to dig deeper for insights and a better understanding.